 4410 N. 40th St., Phoenix

-Adjacent to Pomo Pizzeria in downtown Phoenix, Luna Gelateria makes and serves the beloved Italian dessert using high-quality ingredients spanning from Arizona to Italy.
-Owner Stefano Fabbri—whose father opened Luna Caffetteria in Rimini, Italy, in 1969—brings the time-honored tradition of gelato making to this downtown hotspot, where 12 to 18 flavors are offered daily.
-Standouts include the Luna, made with stracciatella (vanilla with streaks of chocolate chip) and pistachio; Sorbetto, made with lemons from Sorrento; and Pistacchio, made with Sicilian pistachios.
+Luna Gelateria makes and serves the beloved Italian dessert using high-quality ingredients sourced from right here is Arizona al the way to Italy.
+Owner Stefano Fabbri — whose father opened Luna Caffetteria in Rimini, Italy, in 1969 — brings the time-honored tradition of gelato making to these to Greater Phoenix locations, where 12 to 18 flavors are offered daily.
+Standouts include the Luna, made with stracciatella, vanilla with streaks of chocolate chip; Sorbetto, made with lemons from Sorrento; and Pistacchio, made with Sicilian pistachios.

 705 N. First St., Phoenix